LittleVaaty/VDesk/README.md

 ### Prerequisites
 - **Operating System**: Windows 11 or Windows 10 build 19041 (20H1) or later.
-- **.NET Runtime**: At least version 8.
-You can download the latest Long Term Support (LTS) version from [this page](https://dotnet.microsoft.com/en-us/download/dotnet).

 ### Manual Installation
 1. Uninstall any previous version of VDesk.